Upcoming Events

 STEAM Fair Theme

-One of the judging criteria for this year’s STEAM Fair will be how well does the inspiration for the project tie into the defined project.
-Students are encouraged on their posters and poster boards to include a section on what inspired their project and make it a key theme of their project.
-During the STEAM Fair, judges will ask students to talk about the inspiration for their project and how it shaped the execution.
+One of the judging criteria for this year’s STEAM Fair will be how well does the student integrate and describe their passion into the STEAM fair project.
+Students are encouraged on their posters and poster boards to include a section on additional background about their passion and how they become interested involved in that passion.
+During the STEAM Fair, judges will ask students to talk about their passion and how it shaped the execution.

 The website Jason Learning is also a good science resource and is available to students through their Google login.